VillalobosCristian/Obsidian_PKM/2. Thesis/2.5 Drafts/Introduction.md

 # Chapter 1: Introduction

-This chapter provides an overview of the foundational concepts and context for the thesis titled *[[Flow Fluctuations in Bacterial Suspensions]]*.
+This chapter provides an overview of the foundational concepts and context for the thesis titled *[[Flow Fluctuations in Bacterial Suspensions (PRESENTATION)]]*.
 It introduces key areas of study, including active matter, active baths, and bacterial suspensions as a model active matter system.
 Additionally, it outlines the objectives and organization of the thesis.

 ## Sections